 SH II fractures are the most common type, chiefly in adolescents over the age of 12.

-SH III & IV fractures are exceedingly rare.
+SH III and IV fractures are exceedingly rare.

 40% of pathological fractures involve the proximal humerus.
 The leading cause is a unicameral bone cyst, as this lesion develops in the proximal humerus in 51% of cases.
 Other causes are aneurysmal bone cysts, non-ossifying fibromas, fibrous dysplasia and bone malignancies.